Why You Shouldn't Make Your Child Color Within Your Lines

 You may not see it now, but I'm telling you, this shows up later.

-They learn a great deal by allowing them flexibility, allowing them to express, allowing them to figure it out for themselves.
+Your child learns a great deal when you allow them flexibility, allowing them to express, allowing them to figure it out for themselves.

 Developmental Benefits of Play For Your Child:

-While playing name games, or singing songs, reciting rhymes, all that language is happening.
-All that language development.
-All those connections in the brain are being stimulated.
+While playing name games, or singing songs, reciting rhymes, language development is happening.
+All those language connections in the brain are being stimulated and strengthened.

 Small muscle skills.